JetBrains/guide/site/go/tips/flcc-with-goland/index.md

 video: https://youtu.be/4eEHghBKjkg
 ---

-We are living in the world of AI, and we can observe that developers are on their own way to adoption.
+We are living in the world of AI.
 Starting from v2024.1 of JetBrains IDEs you get to witness the powerful code completion, which utilizes a deep learning model and runs on your local device without sending anything over the internet.